cmints/cmints/README.md

 # CMS
-CMS with the internalization done right
+CMS with the internationalization done right

 ## Installation